Michael Massey Preview, Player Props: Royals vs. Yankees

-Michael Massey -- batting .303 in his past 10 games -- will be in action for the Kansas City Royals versus the New York Yankees, with Clarke Schmidt on the mound, on September 30 at 7:10 PM ET.
+Michael Massey -- hitting .303 in his past 10 games -- will be in action for the Kansas City Royals versus the New York Yankees, with Michael King on the mound, on October 1 at 3:10 PM ET.

-In his most recent game, he hit a home run while going 2-for-4 against the Tigers.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Yankees.

 Sportsbook Promo Codes